educredentials/obv3-examples/examples.md

 MBO microcredential: Droid Maintenance and Repair (500 SBU) MBO regular: Pod Tuning and Boosting (24 SBU)
 MBO extracurricular: Droid Factory Internship

+Full, embedded and minimal follow the same story, but have different contents.
+These versions are provided only so that we can test how various wallets, verifiers and agents deal with the attributes.

 ### Validity